ralaplines1988/projects/js-code/README.md

 ```
 let defaultName = username || 'Stranger';
 ```
+This concept is also referred to as short-circuit evaluation.

 3. The not operator, otherwise known as the bang operator (`!`)

 Block statement a set of curly braces`{}`